felipefialho/dailylog/README.md

 - Day 03 - Read: `no articles today` / Did: `gym` `trip to caragua`
 - Day 04 - Did: `trip to caragua`
 - Day 05 - Did: `trip to caragua`
+- Day 06 - Did: 'trip to santiago'
+- Day 07 - Did: 'trip to santiago'
+- Day 08 - Did: 'trip to santiago'
+- Day 09 - Did: 'trip to santiago'
+- Day 10 - Did: 'trip to santiago'
+- Day 11 - Did: 'trip to santiago'
+- Day 12 - Did: 'trip to santiago'
+- Day 13 - Did: 'trip to santiago'

 ## 2016